-The following discussion and analysis is intended to serve as an introduction to LASERS' financial statements, which are comprised of a comparative Statement of Plan Net Assets, a comparative Statement of Changes in Plan Net Assets, and Notes to the Financial Statements.
+The following discussion and analysis is intended to serve as an introduction to LASERS' financial statements, which are comprised of comparative Statements of Plan Net Assets, comparative Statements of Changes in Plan Net Assets, and Notes to the Financial Statements.
 This report also contains other required supplementary information and supporting schedules in addition to the basic financial statements themselves.